Tony Halme: Political career

-Early 2000s Tony Halme met Veikko Vallin who got the idea that Halme should run for Finnish parliament.
+In the early 2000s, Halme met Veikko Vallin, who convinced Halme that he should run for Finnish parliament.
 Vallin became Halme's campaign manager and edited a book called Viikingin voimaopas, which was used to finance the election campaign.
-Halme became a member of the Finns Party and entered parliament in the 2003 parliamentary elections and during his parliamentary career, Halme raised controversies.
+Halme became a member of the Finns Party and entered parliament in the 2003 parliamentary elections.
+During his parliamentary career, Halme raised controversies.
 The day after the elections, Halme referred to President Tarja Halonen as a lesbian in a radio interview.
 Halme stated that if a lesbian can be president of Finland and he can be a member of Parliament, anything seems possible.
 A huge uproar ensued as much of the Finnish media treated the statement as a personal attack on Halonen; Halonen herself made no comment.
 Halme later apologized, stating that he was sorry that the statement had been interpreted as an insult and that he had been under the genuine impression that Halonen was a lesbian.
 Halme opted not to run for re-election in 2007 due to health issues.

 Halme was also elected to the City Council of Helsinki in the 2004 municipal elections, but announced he would not participate in the council's activities.
 His term officially ended in 2008.